czeng-lab/czeng-lab.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Where Precise Nanoscale Assembly Takes Place
+subtitle: Where Precise Nanoscale Assembly Takes Place.
 <a href='#'>Suzhou Institute of Nano-Tech and Nano-Bionics</a>